Programs > Brochure

 PROJECT 1: Using Facebook Advertising Data as a “Digital Census”

 Facebook has over 2 billion monthly active users and, with the goal of being able to serve targeted advertising, is building detailed profiles for its user base.
-Some forms of aggregate, anonymized data are available to advertisers-to-be in the form of “audience reach estimates”.
-Here Facebook provides an API through which advertisers can obtain information on how many FB users match certain criteria, such as having certain interests, demographic attributes or device types.
+Some forms of aggregate, anonymized data are available to advertisers-to-be in the form of “audience reach estimates” where Facebook provides information on how many FB users match certain criteria, such as having certain interests, demographic attributes or device types.
 This functionality provides a real-time “Digital Census” of over 2 billion users.

 The goal of this project is to explore both the potential and limitations of this data source for augmenting census data in developing countries.
 The basic setup will be one of validating and model fitting for countries or regions where trustworthy data exists, to then extrapolate and make predictions for locations where data is unavailable.
 Your responsibilities would mostly lie in data collection and analysis, requiring at least some programming skills, but would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.